 |11 - 13||12 - 14||45 - 48|

-Are for men, woman and children.
+For men, woman and children.
 Have terry loop stitching right round the foot and up the leg.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 14 colours.
+Available in 14 colours.

 Fibre Content: 68% Mohair, 32% JAS Nylon